Roselle Savings Bank Reminds Consumers: Be Vigilant When It Comes to Protecting Your Assets

-Guarding against criminals who place hidden recording devices at or near automated teller machines (ATMs) and retailer checkout registers.
+Beware of criminals who place hidden recording devices at or near automated teller machines (ATMs) and retailer checkout registers.
 These devices can "skim" (steal) credit and debit card account numbers and personal identification numbers (PINs) to commit fraud or theft.

-About FDIC Consumer News The goal of FDIC Consumer News is to deliver timely, reliable and innovative tips and information about financial matters, free of charge.
 To find current and past issues, visit https://www.fdic.gov/consumernews, or request paper copies by contacting the FDIC's Public Information Center in writing at 3501 North Fairfax Drive, Room E-1002, Arlington, VA 22226, by emailing firstname.lastname@example.org, or toll-free at 1-877-275-3342.
 To receive an email about each new issue of the quarterly FDIC Consumer News with links to stories, go to www.fdic.gov/about/subscriptions/index.html.